lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## January 23

+‘Hard times produce extraordinary people.
+I don’t know what the practical application of that thought could be.’ - Doris Lessing’s autobiography

+This seems to be the central problem of A Simple Story.
+And perhaps of the whole novel of suffering in the first place?

 ## January 21, 2018

 I told all my writing students that you know you're on the track of a good topic when you have too many ideas -- so I am in better shape than I feel.
 It does feel like a step forward to have identified several concrete, specific questions that are nonetheless dissertation-sized, even if some of them are are a bit orthoganal to the questions I thought I was interested in.